 The CERD also publishes a table summary of its recent jurisprudence and maintains a list of its past decisions.
 More information for the procedure on individual complaints can be found in the Office of the UN High Commissioner for Human Rights 23 Frequently Asked Questions about Treaty Body Complaints Procedure and Procedure for Complaints by Individuals under the Human Rights Treaties webpage.

 Articles 11 through 13 of the ICERD provide a mechanism for States to complain about violations of the ICERD made by another State through the establishment of an ad hoc Conciliation Commission.
 See ICERD, arts.
 11-13.
-This procedure for inter-State complaints, while it applies to all States parties to the ICERD, however, has never been used.
+This procedure for inter-State complaints applies to all States parties to the ICERD and has been used in several instances.

 Article 22 of the ICERD also provides a mechanism for States to resolve inter-State disputes concerning the interpretation of application of the Convention.
 See ICERD, art.
 22. This procedure allows for disputes to be resolved in the first instance by negotiation, and should that fail, by arbitration.
 If the parties then fail to agree to the arbitration within a period of six months, then one of the States may refer the dispute to the International Court of Justice unless a State opted out of the procedure by making a declaration at the time of ratification or accession to ICERD.